sssingh/pharmaceutical-sales-analysis-powerbi/README.md

  * Determine dimentions of categorical columns and range of numeric columns Note that these steps can be performed using `PowerQuery Editor` and/or excel however `pandas` makes it much easier and faster, on top of that `pandas` can handle very large datasets.

+EDA steps can be found in `data-exploration.ipynb` notebook.

 ### Data Cleaning and Transform [PowerQuery Editor]
 The provided dataset was relatively clean and well organized hence not much work was required in this step, following steps were carried out...
 * Correct column heading provided